What is cholesterol and how can you reduce it

 Rice

-The starch in rice, particularly Basmati rice1, is digested and absorbed slowly, thereby providing a steady release of glucose into the blood for sustained energy.
+The starch in brown rice is digested and absorbed slowly, thereby providing a steady release of glucose into the blood for sustained energy.
+Studies suggest, brown rice and brown rice-based meals are normally well tolerated and may even help to improve gastrointestinal symptoms in functional gastrointestinal disorders (FGID).3

-More research tells us that rice can be included as a part of varied diet to help with managing conditions such as diverticulitis which is a type of diverticular disease (a condition affecting the large bowel or colon).
-White rice tends to be much lower in fibre compared to brown rice and therefore can be suitable to be included as part of varied diet for those on a low-fibre diet due to diverticulitis3.
+Research tells us that brown rice can be included as a part of varied diet to help with managing conditions such as diverticulitis which is a type of diverticular disease (a condition affecting the large bowel or colon).
+White rice tends to be much lower in fibre compared to brown rice and can cause more rapid rises in blood sugar.

 Ginger

 Ginger root has been historically associated with helping to sooth the digestive system and stomach pains by eliminating excess gas, as well as being found to reduce symptoms of nausea and vomiting.
-The research on ginger and it’s medical use dates all the way back to 400 BC in Chinese remedies5.
+Ginger has a long history of use in traditional Chinese medicine due to its versatile therapeutic properties and has been a staple in formulations for centuries.5

-Try adding fresh ginger to hot water to make a warming drink, perfect for a cold day!
-You can also get ginger in ground or powder form which you can add into your cooking.
-There are many different ways6 you can include ginger in your food intake – the key is variety.
+Try adding fresh ginger to hot water to make a warming drink or get it in ground or powder form which you can add into your cooking.

 Pears